regiregi22/RaspiNail/raspibolt_21_security.md

 ## Disable WLAN

 Only if you are not using WLAN on the node.
-It is more secure to just disable:
+It is more secure to just disable it:

 ```sh
 $ sudo systemctl disable wpa_supplicant.service